VORMUND

 Known Relatives: None

-Powers/Abilities: Vormund possesses the ability to absorb kinetic energy and redirect that energy at an opponent.
-By aiming this energy at an opponent's heart, he can kill them.
-Under normal circumstances, he uses this energy to provide himself with greater endurance in a battle, increase his speed and strength, and to repel attacks.
+Powers/Abilities: Vormund possesses an aura that absorbs kinetic energy he can redirect at an opponent.
+By aiming this energy at an opponent's heart, he can kill them instantly.
+Under normal circumstances, he uses the stored energy to provide himself with greater endurance in a battle, increase his speed (peak human level), strength (lifting 1 ton) and durability (rendering himself bulletproof).

 On one mission, Vormund wore a vest containing a variety of weapons, including a metal net encased in a ball, ball bearings coated in oil, and a cable gun.

-History: (Captain America I#387/2 (fb, BTS))- Hauptmann Deutschland led the Schutz Heiligruppe on a raid of Arnim Zola's castle in Switzerland, destroying all of the clone bodies he had kept for the Red Skull
+(Captain America I#387/2 (fb) - BTS) - Hauptmann Deutschland led the Schutz Heiliggruppe on a raid of Arnim Zola's castle in Switzerland, destroying all of the clone bodies he had kept for the Red Skull.

-(Captain America I#388/2)- Hauptmann Deutschland masqueraded as one of the Taskmaster's pupils provided to the Red Skull garbed as Captain America for his workout sessions.
+(Captain America I#388/2)- Hauptmann Deutschland masqueraded as Luther "Dutch" Conrad, one of the Taskmaster's pupils, provided to the Red Skull garbed as Captain America for his workout sessions.
 The four actual students were slain in battle with the Red Skull, but when the Skull engaged Hauptmann Deutschland, his teammate Zeitgeist teleported them both away.

-(Captain America I#390/2)- The Skeleton Crew invaded the facility outside of Berlin where the Schutz Heiligruppe were holding the Red Skull, but were met in battle by the team.
+(Captain America I#390/2) - The Skeleton Crew invaded the hangar of Airport Schönefeld outside of Berlin where the Schutz Heiliggruppe were holding the Red Skull, but were met in battle by the team.
 Mother Night and Crossbones both shot Hauptmann Deutschland in the chest, but he used his power to repel the bullets and arrows.
 Hauptmann Deutschland was almost defeated by Crossbones, but Blitzkrieger defeated Crossbones for him.
+Machinesmith secretly sent a distress signal to Arnim Zola.

-(Captain America I#391/2)- Hauptmann Deutschland continued to keep watch over the captured Skeleton Crew while they prepared to hold their war crimes trials.
-He also informed the Red Skull that the chair they had him bound to doubled as an electric chair.
+(Captain America I#391/2) - Hauptmann Deutschland continued to keep watch over the captured Skeleton Crew while they prepared to hold their war crimes trials with Mr. Leiberthal as prosecutor and Mr. Buehller as defender of Red Skull and the Skeleton Crew.
+Hauptmann Deutschland also informed the Red Skull that the chair they had him bound to doubled as an electric chair.

-(Captain America I#393)- Just as the trial began, Machinesmith set himself and his teammates free.
+(Captain America I#393) - Just as the trial began, Machinesmith set himself and his teammates free.
 The Red Skull then claimed that he was not the original Red Skull, taunting Hauptmann Deutschland for having no proof that he was now in a cloned body.
-Before the Schutz Heiligruppe could recapture the Skeleton Crew, three of Arnim Zola's bioplastoids disguised as Iron Man, Thor and Captain America of the Avengers burst in, and bluffed the Germans into releasing them into their custody.
+Before the Schutz Heiliggruppe could recapture the Skeleton Crew, three of Arnim Zola's bioplastoids (Secundus, Tertius and Quatrus) disguised as Iron Man, Thor and Captain America of the Avengers burst in, and bluffed the Germans into releasing Red Skull and the Skeleton Crew into their custody.
 Hauptmann Deutschland suspected something was amiss, and determined that he would look into it.

-(Captain America I#442)- Now named Vormund, he participated in the Schutz Heiligruppe's investigation of several mysterious deaths among superhumans in South America, with Blitzkrieger himself being taken as a victim.
+(Captain America I#442) - Now named Vormund, he participated in the Schutz Heiliggruppe's investigation of several mysterious deaths among superhumans in South America, with Blitzkrieger himself being taken as a victim.
 Vormund later joined Zeitgeist in investigating a party held by Thomas Halloway at his manor, honoring several heroes of the 40's.
 Zeitgeist pointed to Halloway as a suspect, although Vormund had become suspicious of his ally.
 Upon their arrival, Zeitgeist created a hologram of Vormund claiming that he would kill all of the heroes gathered there.
 Captain America set after the real Vormund, but Vormund was merely confused by the attack.
 Just then, Zeitgeist attempted to stab Captain America from behind, but Captain America shrunk his foil with Pym particles.
 The other old heroes gathered assumed that Vormund had slain Captain America and set after him as he was forced to flee.
 He finally caught up to Zeitgeist, and used his powers to redirect the force of his foil's thrust back at his heart, killing him to avenge Blitzkrieger.
+Vormund regretted that he had never done a more thorough background check on Zeitgeist.

 Comments: Created by Mark Gruenwald, Dan Panosian, Larry Alexander and Bud La Rosa.